-I Found Clickhole’s “Worst Person You Know”
+I Found ClickHole’s “Worst Person You Know”

 I downloaded the image file to check the metadata for clues, as I had countless times before.
 I couldn’t believe my eyes.
 This time, the metadata included the original photographer’s name and location in Spain.
 I found him on Instagram and sent him a message briefly explaining my obsession and asking whether he could put me in touch with the model.
 Nothing.
 So I sent another message, and another.

-The photographer, who obviously had no idea about the Clickhole article, responded by asking why I was interested.
-After a back and forth in which I tried to explain the provenance of my search, which sounded the weirder the more I typed, he finally responded “sorry i don’t interested” and stopped responding.
+The photographer, who obviously had no idea about the ClickHole article, responded by asking why I was interested.
+After a back-and-forth in which I tried to explain the provenance of my search, which sounded weirder the more I typed, he finally responded “sorry i don’t interested” and stopped responding.

 I was distraught.
 My only connection to my white whale, gone.
 I tweeted through my sadness.
 A handful of people who read my posts about the Worst Person pointed out that one of the photographer’s friends on Instagram looked a lot like him.